Swiss Pines

-Swiss Pines is a 19 acres arboretum and Japanese garden located on Charlestown Road, Malvern, Pennsylvania.
+Swiss Pines is a 19 acres arboretum and Japanese garden that is located on Charlestown Road in Malvern, Pennsylvania.

+History and notable features

-Swiss Pines was established by Arnold Bartschi (1903-1996), born in Switzerland and by the mid-1930s, owner of the J. Edwards Shoe Company.
-In 1957, he purchased the 200 acres of the former Llewellyn estate, and during the next 30 years he developed the Swiss Pines site.
+Swiss Pines was established by Arnold Bartschi (1903-1996), who was a native of Switzerland who was, by the mid-1930s, owner of the J. Edwards Shoe Company.
+In 1957, he purchased the 200 acres of the former Llewellyn estate; during the next thirty years, he developed the Swiss Pines site.
 It became a nonprofit foundation in 1960.

 At present, Swiss Pines displays a Japanese tea house and garden, a stone garden, statuary, streams, lake, stone lanterns, and bridges set among naturalistic plantings.
 Plant collections include the Glendale Azalea Garden (150 varieties); the herb garden (100 species), the groundcover garden (28 varieties), and the pinetum (over 200 types of conifers).

 Per the Charlestown Township website, Swiss Pines was closed for the foreseeable future as of 2013.
-However, in 2019 long-term restoration efforts began, including the establishment of the Sanrin Cultural Arts Center on the property.
-While they are accepting volunteers and members, Swiss Pines continues to be closed to the public during the restoration period.
+In 2023 Charlestown Township assumed ownership of the property and has begun planning to make the property available for public use.
+Swiss Pines continues to be closed to the public during the restoration period.